-(For the Students Admitted in the Academic Year 2023 - 2024 onwards)
+(For the Students Admitted in the Academic Year 2023-2024 onwards)

 Note: The regulations hereunder are subject to amendments as may be decided by the Academic Council of the Sengunthar Engineering College from time to time.
-Any or all such amendments will be effective from such date and to such batches of candidates (including those already undergoing the program) as may be decided by the Academic Council.
+Any or all such amendments will be effective from such date and to such batches of candidates including those already undergoing the program under the same Regulation as may be decided by the Academic Council.